Crawlspace (1986 film): Home media

+Reception

 Crawlspace received a generally negative response from critics.

 Michael Wilmington of the Los Angeles Times panned the movie, claiming, "Writer-director David Schmoeller's story construction is so inept that the movie seems to begin during the middle ...
 Other than Kinski—who projects such inner tension that you wonder if he's trying to suppress laughter—and the sharp cinematography of Sergio Salvati, this movie has nothing worth praising even with a faint damn."

 TV Guide gave the film 1 / 4 stars summarizing, "Not as gory as most slasher entries, Crawlspace is instead simply ugly and disturbing".

 eFilmCritic.com awarded the film 2 stars calling it "yet another missed opportunity on the four lane highway paved with missed opportunities that the horror genre has turned into".

 DVD Talk gave the film a positive review stating "Ultimately this is a little predictable and definitely on the dark and sleazy side, but Kinski delivers the goods here.
 It's quite well made and genuinely creative at times and it builds to a sufficiently twisted conclusion".
 Likewise, Patrick Bromley of DVD Verdict also gave the film a positive review, writing, "...
 Kinski is incapable of being uninteresting as an actor ...
 Crawlspace ultimately works because there is such a fascinating and compelling villain at its center.
 Writer/director David Schmoeller ... understands what lightning he has caught with his leading man and makes full use of the actor."

 On Rotten Tomatoes, the film holds an approval rating of 17% based on 12 reviews, with a weighted average rating of 4.37/10.